 Key West is best known for its diving and snorkeling.
 Fishing and boating are also available through charter services locally.
 There is plentiful sightseeing to do on the key, as well.
 Diving and snorkeling are also available through local charter services.
 Dive the Vanderberg or the local barrier reefs.
 Enjoy snorkeling along the south side of the island in the Key West Marine Park.
 The Gen Hoyt S. Vandenberg is the second largest ship sunk to become a barrier reef.
 Also, areas great for diving are The Atocha, Kedge Ledge, Nine Foot Stake, The Cayman Salvor, Ten-Fathom Ledge, Joe’s Tug, and Sand Key.

 So whether you want a laid-back, relaxing vacation or an activity-filled adventure, Key West may be the place for you.
 There are plentiful places to relax and sightsee, from museums to gardens and nature preserves, and other landmarks.
 For the more adventurous-minded, diving, snorkeling, fishing, and boating are also available for charter.
-Whether you want to dine in luxury or participate in a bar crawl on Duval Street, or simply watch the performers at night, there is always something to do in Key West.
+Whether you want to dine in luxury or explore the various tourist attractions and history, there is always something to do in Key West.
 Happy Vacation!

 BEST BANG FOR YOUR BUCK!
 To make the most out of your next Florida vacation as a family, check out these passes from Groupon which allow you to have the most amount of fun for the least amount of money!